 Difference Between Python Pickle and JSON

-Pickling or Serialization is the process of converting a Python object (lists, dict, tuples, etc) into byte streams that can be saved to disks or can be transferred over the network.
-The byte streams saved on file contains the necessary information to reconstruct the original python object.
+Pickling or Serialization is the process of converting a Python object (lists, dict, tuples, etc.) into byte streams that can be saved to disks or can be transferred over the network.
+The byte streams saved on the file contains the necessary information to reconstruct the original python object.
 The process of converting byte streams back to python objects is called de-serialization.

 Head to Head Comparison between Python Pickle and JSON (Infographics)